Purpose of this article

 Overview of the workflow

-To configure market-based emission factors, complete the steps below in order:
+To configure market-based emission factors, complete these steps in order:

 - Ensure meters are set up correctly